SarmadTanveer/dcn-scraping/README.md

 This module creates excel sheets for each individual company and also provides a function to append data to the desired sheet row by row.

 ## Result
 While I didn't gain any monetary value from this, it was good exercise in web scraping and converting data to multiple formats as well as automating a very labour intensive task.
-Also had the added benefit of making my friend look good.
-You can check out the retrieved data in the data folder in this repo and as always code suggestions and crticisms are welcomed.
+Also had the added benefit of making my friend look good.Code suggestions and crticisms are welcomed.